r2c-CSE/semgrep-utilities/README.md

 1. **Python Script Transformation**

-    A Python script was developed to convert the SBT `dependencyTree` output to a Maven-compatible format.
+    Use a Python script to convert the SBT `dependencyTree` output to a Maven-compatible format.
 The script can be run from the root of the Scala project (after setting up the `dependencyTree` SBT plugin discussed above) with the following command:

     `python3 transform.py > maven_dep_tree.txt`
     You can find the Python script under the scala folder.